channel-io/bezier-react/.changeset/yellow-eagles-matter.md

 "@channel.io/bezier-react": major
 ---

-`ListMenuTitle` component is dropped.
-It was not managed or used by designers for a long time.
-If it used in your application, it can be replaced with `SectionLabel`.
+**Breaking Change: Removal of `ListMenuTitle` Component**

+- It was no longer being managed or utilized by our designers.
+- If you are currently using `ListMenuTitle` in your application, please replace it with the `SectionLabel` component for similar functionality.